yalmip/yalmip.github.io/_posts/examples/2016-09-17-experimentdesign.md

 Although the code is capable of solving medium-sized problems, [sdpt3](/command/sdpt3) (and any other SDP solver) will run into memory problems when \\(Q\\) goes beyond a couple of thousands.

 However, with some knowledge on how SDP problems are solved, this low limit on tractable problems comes as a surprise.
 The problem, when stated as above, is actually a very small SDP problem, also for large \\(Q\\).
 However, it is only a small problem when interpreted in a primal sense.
 Unfortunately, YALMIP always interpret problems in a dual sense.
-To understand the following section, you are advised to have a look at the [automatic dualization tutorial].
+To understand the following section, you are advised to have a look at the [automatic dualization tutorial](/tutorial/automaticdualization/)

 ### Relaxed problem in dualized form